dragosmg/arrow_capstone_project/README.md

 -   **Steps**:
     -   Register each binding twice in the `nse_funcs` function registry (once as `fun()` and once as `pkg::fun()`).
-    -   There are still some edge cases that need to be sorted, such as some of the unary functions (which are defined as a list which is used for several purposes)
+    -   Sort out edge, e.g for some of the unary functions (which are defined as a list which is used for several purposes)
 -   **Estimated time**: 3-4 days
 -   **Definition of done**:
     -   users being able to correctly use a namespaced version of *all*